szedlakmate/truss-model-updating/README.md

 ### Simulations

-Generally, model updating is possible in this application by supplying measurement data by an Arduino device.
+Generally, model updating is possible in this application by supplying measurement data by an Arduino Uno device***.
 This approach has a few cons:

 * Updating method can be run in real time only